 |4.85×1017||70-87 nm||6.91 X1022||22.6-24.0|

 The use of thin films in products requires a knowledge of the film properties.
 This paper illustrates a procedure to determine the composition, thickness and density of a film.
-The Three techniques used on different locations on the sample provided a range of thicknesses.
-This sample was checked and the gold coating thickness ws found to be very variable.
-The analyses of the techniques were repeated and the individual locations provide very repeatable results however the sample variation across the analyzed regions showed the non-uniformity of the coating.
+The three techniques used on different locations on the sample provide a range of thicknesses.
+This sample was checked and the gold coating thickness was found to be variable.
+The analyses of the techniques were repeated and the individual locations provide repeatable results however the sample variation across the analyzed regions shows the non-uniformity of the coating.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.